nest/nest-simulator/doc/topology/Topology_UserManual.rst

 Elliptical
    All nodes within an ellipsis are connected.
 The area is specified by its major and minor axis.
-Note that this mask was added to NEST with NEST 2.14.

 .. literalinclude:: user_manual_scripts/connections.py
     :start-after: #{ conn2e #}